105th Guards Vienna Airborne Division

-The 105th Guards Airborne Division (105-я гвардейская воздушно-десантная Венская дивизия) was an airborne division of the Soviet Airborne Troops.
+The 105th Guards Airborne Division (105-я гвардейская воздушно-десантная Венская дивизия) was an airborne forces division unit of the Soviet Airborne Troops.

 The division was originally formed as the 12th Guards Airborne Division as part of the 38th Guards Airborne Corps in December 1943.
 In December 1944, it became the 105th Guards Rifle Division of the 9th Guards Army.
 On 7 June 1946, the 105th Guards Airborne division was formed from the 105th Guards Rifle Division.
 Disbanded in 1979, the division was reactivated in 1990.
 It was taken over by Uzbekistan in 1992, while still not yet fully formed.
 The division was dissolved in 1994 and became the 17th Air Assault Brigade.

 History

 Second World War

 The 12th Guards Airborne Division was formed on 23 December 1943 from three Guards Airborne Brigades as part of the 38th Guards Airborne Corps.
 However, some Soviet accounts state that it began formation months later in March 1944.
 The division's first commander was Mikhail Denisenko, who had commanded the 202nd Airborne Brigade before the war.
 It was held in reserve in Belarus until December 1944.
 On 18 December 1944, it became the 105th Guards Rifle Division in Maryina Horka.
 On 5 January 1945, it was assigned to the 38th Guards Rifle Corps.
 From 21 January to 20 February, it was transported to Szolnok, where the corps became part of the 9th Guards Army.
 On 30 March, the division crossed the Rába.
 The division advanced into Austria and captured Pressbaum on 6 April.
 During the Vienna Offensive, the 105th Guards blocked the Vienna-Linz road, cutting Vienna off from German reinforcements and allowing other Soviet troops to capture the city.
 Along with other units, the division caused severe losses among the 3rd SS Panzer Division Totenkopf, the 2nd SS Panzer Division Das Reich, and the Hungarian 2nd Armored Division and 9th Infantry Division of the Third Army.
 On 26 April, the division was awarded the Order of the Red Banner.
 On 5 May, the division marched into Czechoslovakia and captured Znojmo on 9 May.
 On 12 May, the division met American troops on the Vltava near the village of Tsisek.